 In 1783, the Delaware Colony held the first bar exam in the US.
 The practice of oral examination following apprenticeship with a practicing judge or attorney—called “reading the law”—was common through the 18th and 19th centuries.

-The 19th century saw an increasing number of law schools being established, which actually led to fewer bar exams in favor of admitting students to the bar upon graduation (diploma privilege).
+The 19th century saw an increasing number of law schools being established, which led to fewer bar exams in favor of admitting students to the bar upon graduation (diploma privilege).
 By the late 19th century, written exams became commonplace to test the increasing number of lawyers practicing across state lines.

 The Formation of Uniform Bar Exam (UBE®)